JeremiahKaren/35percent.github.io/_posts/2019-02-14-delays-and-delancey.md

 Such crocodile-tears are entirely self-serving - Delancey hope that by playing on the anxieties of the traders, it can distract from the legal scrutiny of Southwark Council's decision-making, as well as its own footdragging.

 Delancey initial position was that affordable retail was _'inappropriate'_, as well as unviable.

+Delancey stated that '_it is recognised that some existing retailers in the area are benefitting from  disproportionately low levels of rent for such a central London location...'_.
+Eventually Delancey condescended to a relocation strategy for traders - but only [after it secured planning permission](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!LnbCaTCiMmUoN4H%2fUA2yyg%3d%3d!%7d%7d%7d)(Para 8.7).  .
+Apart from the insufficient amount of affordable retail, which Delancey were obliged to provide anywy,

+These concesssions though, came with the _quid pro quo_, that the income thresholds of the 161 Discounted Market Rent units were raised to £80,000- £90,000 pa (OR 270618 para 379 link);

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.